greenh/CJD/README.md

 operational.
 The documentation has a ways to go; however, the user guide sections on acquiring and running CJD should be correct to a first approximation.

+Limitations:

+* Currently works only with Clojure 1.2.1 and 1.3.0.

+* Requires Java 6 or above.

 ## License